Bikin

 Bikin (Бики́н) is a town in Khabarovsk Krai, Russia, located on the river Bikin (a tributary of the Ussuri) 230 km southwest of Khabarovsk.
 Population: 19,000 (1967).

 History

 It was founded in 1885 as Bikinskaya and was granted town status in 1938.

 Administrative and municipal status

 Within the framework of administrative divisions, Bikin serves as the administrative center of Bikinsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of krai significance of Bikin—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of krai significance of Bikin is incorporated within Bikinsky Municipal District as Bikin Urban Settlement.

+Geography

 Climate

-Bikin has a humid continental climate (Köppen Dfb).
+Bikin has a humid continental climate (Köppen Dwa).
 It is in one of the most continental regions of the world in terms of achieving summer heat and bitterly cold winters simultaneously, due to the influence of the Siberian High and the East Asian monsoon.